crazyvest/Play-AARTS-ON-HaoFang-Platform/README.md

 http://www.huya.com/g/1481

 # 6. Register QQ international to  jion the community.
-Chat with many players and get real time game imformation.
+Chat with many players and get real time game information.

 a.
 Please download and install the software "QQ International" to jion the community. http://www.imqq.com/English1033.html
 b.
 Register QQ ID and login in.
-.
+c.
 Search and jion in the QQ A&A players Group.
 Group ID:719914316